mansi-singh4/Q-A-document-chatbot-/README.md

 # Document Q&A (RAG)

-This project is a Retrieval-Augmented Generation (RAG) app that lets you upload PDFs ,Wikipedia pages and notion pages and ask natural language questions.
+This project is a Retrieval-Augmented Generation (RAG) app that lets you upload PDFs and Wikipedia pages and ask natural language questions.
 It retrieves relevant chunks and generates contextual answers.

 # Features
-- Upload PDF ,Wikipedia pages or notion pages and extract text
+- Upload PDF or Wikipedia pages and extract text
 - Chunking + embeddings
 - FAISS vector database
 - Streamlit frontend